hspark1212/MOFreinforce/README.md

 <p align="left">
   <img src="https://user-images.githubusercontent.com/64190846/218362135-275e50d4-5a1b-4c5d-b8f3-3434193a3de9.jpg" width="500")
 </p>

+Once you download the pre-trained models, you can find the pre-trained predictors `model/preditor_qkh.ckpt` and `model/predictor_selectivity.ckpt` for CO2 heat of adsorption and CO2/H2O selectivity, respectively.

 If you want to train the predictor for your own desired property, please refer to [predictor.md]().